 In 2017, at least 49 territories were identified but this number may have been depressed by poor weather on some of the count days.
 The survey was repeated in 2018, resulting in the highest count to date, an estimated 64-66 territorial males.
 In 2019 an estimated 54 territorial males were counted, but there was a low level of Grouse activity on the dates when the southern part of the hill was surveyed, and there were probably a few more.

-If you would like to read more about the objectives, methods and results of the Red Grouse count, annual reports for 2012-2017, entitled Red Grouse on The Long Mynd: Survey and Population Estimate, are available as downloadable documents in pdf format below.
+If you would like to read more about the objectives, methods and results of the Red Grouse count, see the download links for years 2012 to 2021.
+Note that there was no survey in 2020.